 Elnök utca was the "race line" of BKVT, launched as the answer to the BVVV line in Vajda Péter utca.
 Both were leading to Népliget, but the latter proved more successful, so the first was abandoned after WW2.
 You won't find any traces of the tram anymore, but some trolley bus overhead wires are still hanging over the street.
 This wasn't part of a trolley bus line, but served for depot rides between the line 83 in Baross utca and line 75 in Népliget.
 Latter was replaced between Stadionok and Népliget by tram route 1/1A in 2000, but these wires somehow remained. |

-building in Budapest, the SOTE tower, built in 1978 (88 meters high - we
+After passing by an old factory building (left), we arrive to Nagyvárad tér, which sports the highest office building in Budapest, the SOTE tower, built in 1978 (88 meters high - we don't have skyscrapers in Budapest, most inhabitants are against them).

 Hospitals are what you will find around Nagyvárad tér, some of which actually look more like a military depot.
 But this doesn't really matter to us, because it's hard to take good photos of the tram here because of the vehicular traffic :)